EVERY STUDENT, EVERY YEAR

 Verification must be completed four weeks prior to the end of the semester to allow processing time for your financial aid.

-If there are differences between your FAFSA and your financial documents, UMKC will correct any variances and resubmit your FAFSA.
-CPS will then send you an updated Student Aid Report (SAR).
+If there are differences between your FAFSA and your financial documents, UMKC will correct any variances and resubmit your FAFSA and you will receive an updated Student Aid Report (SAR) from the Department of Education.

 Providing Tax Information